What is the physical activity referral programme?

 How do I know that I am getting the best and most appropriate advice?

-All Active Health referral staff who work on the programme are qualified in instructing and working with clients with a variety of medical conditions.
+All Active Health referral staff are qualified in instructing and working with clients with a variety of medical conditions.
 These staff attend regular workshops and courses to update their knowledge and skills.

 Active Health is managed by our four local area Hub Co-ordinators: